SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/ZeroArcGaea.md

-# Warrior-0000 "Zero"; "Gravesight" | Gaea Saga Journey
+# Warrior-0000 "Zero"; "Gravesight" | Gaea Arc Journey
 <sub> **_Lethal force is authorized; Gravesight closing in._** <sub>
 ## Structure
 **Starting State**: A loyal soldier under Terkou, prepared to fight any and all battles.